intermine/im-docs/docs/embedding/apps-c/publication-search.md

                 query do el.val
 ```

-To do so we need to require the `query` module.
+To do so, we require the `query` module.
 It is the same module we have seen in our app index.
-And then we are off using the standard [canComponent](http://canjs.com/docs/can.Component.html) notation.
+And then, we are off using the standard [canComponent](http://canjs.com/docs/can.Component.html) notation.
 There is:

 **`tag`**